hexxone/TeleJelly/README.md

 1. Make a new Bot & get the Token via [@Botfather](https://t.me/BotFather)
 2. Make sure to use the `/setdomain` command to link your jellyfin domain (needs valid SSL cert).
 3. Go to the TeleJelly plugin configuration page and fill in the Bot-Token.
+4. (Optional) Fill in the "Server Domain and Base URL" if you want the bot to use a specific URL in messages.
-4. Add yourself into the "Administrators" list for full access or create an Administrator Group.
+5. Add yourself into the "Administrators" list for full access or create an Administrator Group.
-5. Now you should be able to log in via Telegram by visiting `/sso/Telegram`.
+6. Now you should be able to log in via Telegram by visiting `/sso/Telegram`.
-6. You may also include this link in the Login "Branding" via Markdown or HTML.
+7. You may also include this link in the Login "Branding" via Markdown or HTML.
+The configuration page provides a **ready-to-copy code snippet** for this.
 See screenshots below.

+### Group Setup & Linking

+To give other users access without making them Admins:

+1. Create a new Group on the TeleJelly Config page (e.g., "Friends").
+2. Add the Bot to your corresponding Telegram Group.
+3. Run `/link` inside that Telegram Group to connect it to the TeleJelly Group.
+4. If "Sync Usernames" is enabled, users joining the chat are automatically added to the plugin access list.

+## Bot Interaction

+The Telegram bot will only listen to commands, send notifications, and sync usernames if the `Enable bot service` checkbox is **activated** on the configuration page and a **valid bot token** is set.

+If the checkbox is **not activated**, you can still log in with configured groups, but nothing else will work.

+> **Troubleshooting:** If the bot stops responding, you can restart the background service by unchecking `Enable bot service` -> Save -> checking it again -> Save.

+### Bot Events

+If a Telegram-group is successfully linked to a TeleJelly-group, the bot will listen for chat events:

+- User joins chat && `Sync Usernames` enabled -> User gets added to TeleJelly group automatically if he has a Username set.
+- User left chat && `Sync Usernames` enabled -> User gets removed from TeleJelly group automatically if he has a Username set.

+### Bot Notifications

+If a Telegram-group is successfully linked to a TeleJelly-group **AND** `Notify New Content` is enabled, the bot can send a notification if new Content is being added to the Jellyfin server.

+This currently includes: `Movies`, `Series`, `Seasons`, `Episodes`.

+If "new content" is being detected, the bot will check if the Metadata is already complete (IMDb, Banner, etc.).
+- If the metadata is complete, the bot sends a "rich" notification with all important info about the Item to all Groups that have access to the Item.
+- If the metadata is not complete, wait for 24 hours before sending the notification anyway with incomplete metadata.

-## Bot Commands
+### Bot Commands

 - `/start` - Shows a welcome message.
 - `/link` - Links your Telegram group to your Jellyfin group.